 How To Buy Land In Japan: What To Know To Build Your Home

-Building a dream home always starts with the right piece of land.
+Building your dream home often begins with finding the right piece of land.

-If you are thinking about building your dream home in Japan, you’ve come to the right place as we go through how to buy land in Japan and the key processes to do once you’ve made the purchase.
+If you're considering building your dream home here, you've come to the right place.
+In this guide, we'll walk you through how to buy land in Japan, what to know about property ownership, and the essential steps to take after the purchase.

 Can foreigners buy land in Japan?